 There are also fluctuations in how designers see themselves,.
 When I was very young, people read Victor Papanek, who as violently opposed to design as a marketing tool used to persuade us to buy stuff we did not need, Then we had the emergence of the superstar designer, whose signature alone was presumed to justify the price, and now another generation see papanek as a hero, hate the idea of consumerism, see design as a social project, or a critical one, and understand design as much a matter of asking questions as of answering them.
 What interests me at the moment is the idea of the home, We see it as a permanent, solid unchanging place that allows us to be ourselves, but in fact it is changing as fast as every other aspects of out lobes.

-Amazon has transformed the way that we consume, killing off a lot of shopping malls and department stores, and it is also inviting use to allow total strangers into our homes using digital locks to make deliveried direct to our refrigerates, through Alexa and the Echo voice recognition system it has started the beginning of the end of the key board as the prime ey that we interface with the digital world, potentially as huge a development as the smart phone.
+Amazon has transformed the way we consume, killing off a lot of shopping malls and department stores, and it is also inviting us to allow total strangers into our homes using digital locks to make deliveried direct to our refrigerates, through Alexa and the Echo voice recognition system it has started the beginning of the end of the key board as the prime that we interface with the digital world, potentially as huge a development as the smart phone.

 Meanwhile the work place is looking more and more like the domestic world.
 The new silicon valley offices are full of pool tables and sofas, and kitchen tables and chairs that don’t match.

 Social media have abolished the idea of privacy, and in some ways pushed us back into the middle ages with twitter acting as a kind of digital lynch mob.

 ON THE FUTURE OF DESIGN